Cypress: benefits, dosage, contraindications

 Breast cancer: avoid

-It is contraindicated in cases of breast cancer, especially if hormone-dependent, due to a slight estrogen-like action.
+It is contraindicated in cases of breast cancer, particularly if it is hormone-dependent, due to a slight estrogen-like action.